Employee Assistance Program (EAP)

 - Graduate Diploma Psychology

 - Master of Music

 What to expect in an EAP session

-Sometimes a counselling approach may be more suited to your needs and to the type of issue you want to work with.
+Sometimes a counselling approach may be more suited to the issue and your needs.
 At other times a coaching style of approach may be more suitable.

 How do I make an appointment?

-Contact Linda Magson, Sydney counsellor specialising in professional EAP programs.
+Contact Linda Magson, Sydney counsellor and coach specialising in professional EAP programs.